 As a winner of the Clean BC Net-Zero Energy Challenge we will get a beautiful plaque to attach to the building upon completion.
 Just another way we can help increase education around these buildings and share our success with the people living-in and using the space.

 Jay Starnino is Highstreet’s Sustainability Analyst.
-Stay tuned for any more updates on our Carrington View Project as it develops!
+Stay tuned for any more updates on our Carrington View Project as it develops, or join our waitlist!